 Don’t use any harsh chemicals that might damage the leaf blower.

-Also, make sure you check your leaf blower’s trigger or throttle once a week, even if you aren’t using it in the off-season.
+Also, check your leaf blower’s trigger or throttle once a week, even if you aren’t using it in the off-season.

 Maintaining Your Gas Leaf Blower

-Gas-powered leaf blowers provide a ton of extra power, which means you’ll need to take extra care of them compared to electric leaf blowers.
+Gas-powered leaf blowers provide a ton of extra power, so you’ll need to take extra care of them compared to electric leaf blowers.